What’s the best way to find a tradesman online?

 Can I trust find a tradesman online review sites?

 In theory, yes.
-The more reviews, the better idea you get of what that tradesman is like.
-But just bear in mind that these find a tradesman online sites exist and most are paid for by the tradesmen they are hosting.
-And some sites contain very little negative feedback which seems counter intuitive.
+These free sites are great for starting your search to find local trades.
+Obviously the more reviews they have, the better idea you get of what that firm or individual’s quality of work is like.
+But do bear in mind that these sites exist and are largely paid for by the tradesmen and women they are hosting.
+Some sites contain very little negative feedback which seems counter intuitive.
 This may be because, in some cases, reviews are only left when requested by the tradesman which means you’re unlikely to ever hear from their unhappy customers.

 What’s out there and what do they offer?